 Touring the unit

 We do not offer in-person tours of the Childbirth unit.
-However, we invite you to watch our virtual tour video.
+However, we invite you to explore our self-guided virtual tour below.

 Planning your birth experience

 Your birth and postpartum preferences are important to us.
 In the registration package, there is a section for you to highlight any special requests you have about your birth experience, and help us identify if we have met your needs.
 We recommend you discuss this with your care provider for their opinion and advice as well.

 - What are your preferences for the type of pushing you will do or the position for pushing and for birth?

 - Would you or your partner like to cut the cord?